 In July, we repaired a home in the Northside community in partnership with the Town of Chapel Hill, the Marian Cheek Jackson Center, and UNC's Good Neighbor Initiative.

 In August, your gifts helped fund a Summer Paint Blitz to beautify four homes on Rogers Road, near the 50-home community we are building at Phoenix Place.

 We celebrated National Women Build Week, sponsored by Lowe's, on Saturday, May 4 in Chapel Hill with a build day, construction training, and picnic.
 Local women gathered for a half-day "learn + build" session, plus lunch with guest speaker Susan Gravely, CEO of VIETRI.

 Check out pictures from the event here.

-Four families are beginning construction on their new homes this fall in Chapel Hill.
+Four families are completing construction on their new homes this winter in Chapel Hill.
 These homes are located in Phoenix Place, Habitat's affordable subdivision of 50 green certified homes within the Rogers Road community.
 The neighborhood plan was developed with community input and includes a garden, green spaces, picnic shelter, and playground.
 In addition, Habitat plans to complete 15 exterior home repair projects through its A Brush with Kindness program by June 30, 2014.

 Volunteers from Walnut Grove United Methodist Church helped to repair and paint Glenda Wade's deck.
 Ms. Wade is a longtime resident of Cedar Grove and is so proud of her freshly painted home.
 To read more about our work, check out this article published in the Chapel Hill News.
 If you are interested in sponsoring an exterior home repair project, contact Adwoa Asare at 919-932-7077 ext.
 233.